Code of Practice for Research Degree Candidature and Supervision 2024-25

 Mode of candidature

 9.2 Candidature may be full- or part-time.
 Research students should satisfy the Faculty that they can commit sufficient time to the project to sustain satisfactory progress.
-In cases where there are periods of full-time and part-time candidature, the maximum permitted period of candidature shall be calculated by the Doctoral College (Faculty) Team as outlined in the guidance Determining the maximum period of candidature when changing between full-and part-time study
+In cases where there are periods of full-time and part-time candidature, the maximum permitted period of candidature shall be calculated by the Doctoral College (Faculty) Team as outlined in the guidance Determining the maximum period of candidature when changing between full-and part-time study.

-9.3 See also the Regulations for Research Degrees (section 6: Duration of Research Degrees, section 10: Suspension of Candidature and section 11: Extension of Candidature).
+9.3 See also the Regulations for Research Degrees (section 6: Duration of Research Degrees, section 10: Pause in Study and section 11: Extension of Candidature).
 In practice, the period of candidature will usually be longer than the minimum period.
 In exceptional circumstances, when the research student has successfully completed their Second Progression Review (Confirmation) and where the research student is able to submit a thesis of sufficient quality, they may be permitted to submit a thesis earlier than the specified minimum period of candidature.
 Where a research student is in receipt of external funding and/or where an external body places an expectation that studies are completed within a defined period of time, the Faculty will assist the research student in meeting the requirement.

 Staff candidature